Understanding COVID-19 in a Global Era

 That’s right—there isn’t just one organization coordinating the global response to COVID-19.
 Instead, you have mayors, governors, presidents, and leaders of international organizations putting forward various (and sometimes contradictory) guidance.
 This crisis reveals the messiness when global problems meet local politics.
 Nevertheless, each of these institutions has a valuable role in tackling various components of the crisis.
 Click here to learn more about some of the world’s most influential institutions and for the playbook in how organizations ought to respond to a pandemic.

-It seems that just about every scientist in the world is working on COVID research right now.
+In 2020, it seemed that just about every scientist in the world was working on COVID research.
 Why is producing a vaccine such a tricky process?

-The typical vaccine takes around eight to ten years to produce.
-Today, health experts are trying to manufacture a COVID-19 vaccine in just twelve to eighteen months.
+The typical vaccine takes around eight to ten years to produce, but several companies developed COVID-19 vaccines in mere months.
 Beyond the billions of dollars in research and development and the incredible number of man-hours, vaccine development also requires immense international cooperation from development to distribution.
 Click here to learn more about the steps it takes to fill a pill bottle on the shelves of your local pharmacy.

 It’s often said that elderly populations and individuals with certain preexisting conditions, or comorbidities, face the highest risks regarding this pandemic.
 What exactly are these preexisting conditions, and what do they have to do with international relations?

 It’s true that COVID disproportionately affects individuals with noncommunicable diseases (NCDs).
 NCDs are diseases like diabetes, heart disease, and lung cancer—diseases that do not transmit between people.
 NCDs are a growing problem internationally.
-In 1990, just three out of the top seven causes of death worldwide were noncommunicable.
-By 2015, that number had grown to six out of seven.
+In 2000, just four out of the top ten causes of death worldwide were noncommunicable.
+By 2019, that number had grown to seven out of ten.
 Mexico is just one example of a country that struggles with a surging prevalence of NCDs.
 Click here to learn more about the basics of global health and its relationship with international affairs and foreign policy.

 Has the world ever faced a health crisis like this before?